sarparslan/sarparslan/README.md

 # Hi there, I'm Sarp 👋

 Welcome to my GitHub profile!
 I'm passionate about mobile application development, and I love working with a combination of technologies such as Flutter, FastAPI, Python, Java.
-Here's a little bit about me and what you can find in this repository:
+Here's a little bit about me :

 ## About Me